Travel to Australia during Covid-19: What you need to know before you go - KRDO

 What’s the Covid situation?

-Australia has seen 30,322 cases and just 910 deaths during the pandemic as of June 19, thanks to its swift border closures.
+Australia has seen 30,424 cases and just 910 deaths during the pandemic as of June 25, thanks to its swift border closures.
 Sporadic regional rises in cases are followed by restrictions, which have so far brought numbers down again.
+However, with the Delta variant on the rise across the globe, a number of regional clusters is causing concern.

 The Greater Brisbane area entered an immediate three-day lockdown on March 29 when a cluster of cases thought to be linked to hospital workers emerged.